rajhraval/My100DaysOfSwiftUI/Project 7 - iExpense/Project7.md

 - Sharing an Observed Object with another SwiftUI View
 - Making permanent changes with UserDefaults
 - Polishing the User Interface

+**Project 7 - Day Three - Day 38 of 100DaysOfSwiftUI**

+> Sometimes you need to press pause to let everything sink in. - Sebastian Vettel

+Today I completed the challenges:

+- Added the EditButton() on the Navigation Bar
+- Styling Text with different colors depending upon the values
+- Adding Alert if the amount entered is not a Number Int and a random string value

+**Project 7 - Summary**

+I learnt about:

+- @State
+- @ObservedObject
+- @Published
+- UserDefaults
+- sheet()
+- deleteRow()
+- @Environment
+- UUID()
+- Identifiable Protocol